excid3/rails/guides/source/getting_started.md

   username: your-user
 ```

 Under the `proxy:` section, you can add a domain to enable SSL for your application too.
-Make sure your DNS record points to the server and Kamal will use LetsEncrypt to issue an SSL certificate the domain.
+Make sure your DNS record points to the server and Kamal will use LetsEncrypt to issue an SSL certificate for the domain.

 ```yaml
 proxy: